transistorfet/molten/README.md

 - Garbage collection has been added using the Boehm-Demers-Weiser Conservative C Garbage Collector.
 It is possible to compile without the garbage collector by using the `--no-gc` command line argument.

+- Traits have finally been added.
+They currently are limited to one trait constraint per type variable, but I will hopefully add trait depedencies/inheritence soon

 I'd be happy to hear of any additional features ideas or suggestions, if